What’s in This Article

 Misdemeanor vs. Felony DUI Offenses

-When border officials review your history, the severity of your DUI plays a huge role.
-In general, a single misdemeanor DUI from years ago is less likely to block you from entering Mexico.
-Officials are usually more concerned with serious crimes.
+When border officials review your history, the severity of your DUI plays a major role.
+A single misdemeanor DUI from years ago is less likely to block you from entering Mexico.
+Officials generally focus on serious crimes.

-But if your DUI was classified as a felony, your chances of being denied entry increase significantly.
+A felony DUI raises your chances of denial significantly.
 This includes repeat offenses or accidents involving severe injury.
-Mexican immigration law allows agents to turn away individuals convicted of serious crimes.
-If you fall into this category, consult a legal expert before booking your trip.
+Under Mexico’s immigration law (Ley de Migración), agents can turn away anyone convicted of a serious crime.
+If your DUI falls into this category, consult a legal expert before booking your trip.

 Legal Implications of Driving with a DUI in Mexico

-If you get caught driving under the influence in Mexico, the legal fallout is severe for both residents and tourists.
-You will likely face immediate arrest and jail time.
+Getting caught driving under the influence in Mexico brings severe legal consequences for both residents and tourists.
+You’ll likely face immediate arrest and jail time.
 The legal process is complex.
-You have to deal with local courts and a justice system that probably works differently than the one back home.
+You’ll navigate local courts and a justice system that works differently than the one back home.

-Sometimes, police ask for fine payments on the spot.
-If you cannot settle the issue quickly, you face more legal trouble.
-Along with fines and jail, a DUI conviction means you might lose your driving privileges in Mexico.
-The court might also force you to take alcohol education classes or do community service.
+Police may ask for fine payments on the spot.
+If you can’t resolve the issue quickly, you face more legal trouble.
+A DUI conviction in Mexico can also cost you your driving privileges.
+Courts may also require alcohol education classes or community service.

 Alternative Transportation Options for Travelers with a DUI